BandwidthExamples/node-appointment-reminder/README.md

 # then open external access to this app (for example via ngrok)
 # ngrok http 8080

+# Open in browser url shown by ngrok

 ```

 ### Via Docker